moagstar/iotsignals/README.md

 Naming conventions:
     - iotsignals: Umbrella term for this repository since the data is retrieved through IoT devices (e.g: cameras)
     - Passages: Monitoring cars.
 Measured with cameras that keep count of passing cars.
-    - People Measurement: Monitoring crowds of people.
-Measured with camera that keep count of  people walking by.

-Recieve IOT data from various systems and store it for later analysis.
+Receive IOT data from various systems and store it for later analysis.

 Start the docker database and run the download en upload scripts.